-Covid 19 coronavirus lockdown: Forty new cases confirmed today
+Covid 19 coronavirus lockdown: 40 new cases confirmed today

 'Everyone must stay home'

-All of Government Controller John Ombler said that the response to Covid-19 is "unprecedented" and staff across the private and public sectors were working on delivering essential services to New Zealanders.
+All of Government Controller John Ombler said that the response to Covid-19 was "unprecedented" and staff across the private and public sectors were working on delivering essential services to New Zealanders.

 From 11.59pm on Wednesday "everyone must stay at home unless they are working in essential services".